Size chart for rossignol skate ski boots. Rossignol ski boots

 Skate ski designs

-• S1– Cool design with longer footprint and low profile.
-In conditions of dry and frosty snow, a long contact patch creates a water film, which is necessary for ski glide.
-Has a cold skate base K9000 Cold.
-The pressure peaks are separated, so they are better suited for a hard track.
+• S1– “cold” design with a longer contact patch and low profile.
+In dry and frosty snow conditions, a long contact patch creates a film of water, which is necessary for skis to glide.
+Has a cold ridge base K9000 Cold.
+The pressure peaks are spread out, so they are better suited for hard trails.

-• S2- universal design.
+• S2– universal design.
 Smaller contact patch than S1, softer ski tips and tails.
-This combination allows you to close wide range trail density and temperatures with one pair of skis.
+This combination allows you to close wide range piste density and temperatures with one pair of skis.
 The profile is higher than S1.
 They have a universal base K7000.
-Ideal work at t from 0 to -6.
+Ideal operation at t from 0 to -6.

-• S3- "warm" base for wet, dirty and artificial snow.
+• S3– “warm” base for wet, dirty and artificial snow.
 The highest profile among Rossignol skate skis.
-Smaller footprint to eliminate sticking in watery snow.
+Smaller contact patch to eliminate sticking on watery snow.
 Base K9001 wet 2.0.
-Ideal Conditions work - t from -1 and warmer.
+Ideal conditions work – t from -1 and warmer.

 Classic ski designs